frob/frob.github.com/_drafts/2016-10-24-lets-take-a-look-at-webvr-with--aframe.md

 As said before shaders are how the computer knows what to display.
 A-Frame has some basic default shaders built in, but it also supports custom shaders.

-@TODO how to include custom shaders.

 Generally speaking there are two types of Shaders: Vertex Shaders and Pixel Shaders.
-Bla Blah Blah, how WebGL uses shaders.
 Vertex Shaders act on the geometry of an object and the Pixel Shaders affect the image on a pixel by pixel basis.

 A common use of the Vertex Shaders is to provide a smoothly effect on a mesh (it is impossible to have a truly smooth mesh, a Vertex Shader can make a dodecahedron appear to be smooth in the middle).
 A common use of a Pixel Shader is provide a bump map or normal map effect.
 This can provide seemingly complex depth on a very simple model.
 Another common use of a Pixel Shader is to produce a post processing effect on the whole image --think of an instagram filter.